use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/faq/faq.md

 - Substrate is a modular framework to build decentralized applications on top of blockchain technology.
 - Polkadot is a layer-0 blockchain built using Substrate that allows to orchestrate an entire fleet of other blockchains to join forces and communicate with each other.
-- Blockchains built with Substrate can include the so-called `contracts-pallet` module in order to allow instantiating and executing smart contracts.
+- Blockchains built with Substrate can include the so-called `pallet-contracts` module in order to allow instantiating and executing smart contracts.

-ink! was built to allow users to write smart contracts in Rust targeting blockchains built by Substrate that have the aforementioned `contracts-pallet` included.
+ink! was built to allow users to write smart contracts in Rust targeting blockchains built by Substrate that have the aforementioned `pallet-contracts` included.

 While ink! is currently the most advanced smart contract language targeting Substrate blockchains it is not the only possible choice for users.
 There is also a Solidity to Wasm compiler called Solang that also allows to target Substrate chains and there are other languages in plan and discovery phase for the same purpose.

-On the Substrate side the same is true for the `contracts-pallet`.
+On the Substrate side the same is true for the `pallet-contracts`.
 It is just a module that defines the basic set of features required for executing smart contracts on the blockchain that includes it.
 However, it is not necessarily the only solution to do exactly that.
 There is also the `evm-pallet` to run smart contracts targeting the EVM as well as the experimental `actors-pallet` that allows to